Chemical Weathering of Rocks

 For example, when rainwater containing carbon dioxide passes through limestone rocks, the rock joints enlarge due to the action of carbonic acid.

-The joints enlarge in size and lime is removed in solution.
+Joints are expanded and lime is dissolved in solution.

-This type of breakdown of rocks is called carbonation.
+This form of rock breakdown is called carbonation.

 This is the process by which water is absorbed by the minerals of the rock.

-Due to the absorption of water by the rock, its volume increases and the grains lose their shape.
+The volume increases due to the absorption of water by the rock, and the grains lose their structure.

-Feldspar, for example, is changed into kaolin through hydration.
+For example, the feldspar is converted into kaolin by hydration.

 Kaolin on Vindhyan Hills near Jabalpur has been formed in this manner.